 In some cases, vaginal discharge can be yellow, such as during menstruation or early pregnancy.
 Heavy flows of vaginal fluid, when they come in contact with the air, may take on a yellowish hue as a result of oxidation.

 This is also the case with discharge experienced by men.
 Smegma, a secretion of skin and sweat that coagulates under the foreskin, can also oxidise when exposed to the air, giving it a yellowish tinge.
+However, as this doesn’t actually come from inside the urethra (the tube where we urinate) it is not technically discharge, although it may appear to be.

-However, you will want to investigate if you’re experiencing unusual discharge (i.e., discharge you wouldn’t normally experience).
+With that said, you’ll want to investigate if you’re experiencing unusual discharge (i.e., discharge you wouldn’t normally experience).

 What STIs cause yellow discharge?